credential-handler/chapi.io/devIssuers.md

 </p>

 #### 2. Make a Web Credential
-Add wrapper data to the Verifiable Presnetation construct a *WebCredential* object.
-The `recommendedHandlerOrigins` parameter allows issuers to suggest Credentail Handlers (e.g. digital wallets) for the user to receive the data.
+Add wrapper data to the Verifiable Presentation to construct a *WebCredential* object.
+The `recommendedHandlerOrigins` parameter allows issuers to suggest Credential Handlers (e.g. digital wallets) for the user to receive the data.

 ```
 const credentialType = 'VerifiablePresentation';